Powerlearnproject/se-day1-assignment-Dearbeey/README.md

-Unit testing-includes testing individual components or modules of a software Integration testing-is testing interactions between different components or subsystems
+Unit testing-includes testing individual components or modules of a software Integration testing-is testing interactions between different components or subsystems System testing-this is testing the entire software system as a whole Acceptance testing-is the testing of the software against user requirements to ensure it meets user needs.

+Their importance in software  quality assurance they help identify and fix defects early in the development process leading to higher-quality software products.

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
+Promp engineering is crafting questions or statements to get the best possible response from AI models.
+Its importance is that it helps improve interactions between humans and AI

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.